Terra Cresta, or The Cresta Series is a series of Shoot 'em ups by Nichibutsu, that started with Moon Cresta in 1980.

 - Leitmotif: The bosses have their own theme music.
 It also follows in remakes and sequels.

 - Marathon Level: The final stage of Terra Cresta II is quite long, with a Boss Rush and a Nostalgia Level of the first game thrown in before the Final Boss.

 - Mission Control: The protagonists are supported by Commander Go Kurogane and twin operators Reichi and Reini Cosmea.

 - Mission-Pack Sequel: Moon Quasar, which is just Moon Cresta, but with an additional game start jingle before the one from the previous game, but more importantly, a fuel counter, and the player has to refuel every so often.

 - Nintendo Hard: As is many shmups of the time.
-You start with a weak ship that carries a peashooter as its only means of attack, enemies like to attack from difficult angles, and while that five-form ship that turns into a phoenix is cool, it takes only one hit to get reverted back to the basic ship.
+You start with a weak ship that carries a peashooter as its only means of attack, enemies like to attack from difficult angles, and while that five-form ship that turns into a phoenix for some seconds is cool, it takes only two hits, the first one destroying two of your ships, to get reverted back to the basic ship.

 - Spiritual Sequel: Dangar UFO Robo.
 They both are by Nichibutsu, run on the same hardware, have the same art style, and involve modular protagonists.